Skip to content

 Crisis Information

-Crisis counseling is available as a “walk-in” service for students who feel they are at imminent risk for suicide, violence or who may have experienced a traumatic event.
-If a student is in crisis and needs to be seen the same day, they can either walk into the Counseling Center, email the Counseling Center that they are in crisis, or call the Counseling center at 646-312-2155 during the Counseling Center’s open hours, and be connected to a counselor.
-Crisis and Emergency Services including the Campus Intervention Team are available if you or a student is experiencing a crisis or emergency outside of walk-in hours.
+Crisis counseling is available as a “walk-in” service for students who are experiencing suicidal or homicidal thoughts, who recently took steps to end their lives, who recently experienced an assault or traumatic event, or who are hearing voices or seeing things others do not.
+If a student is in crisis and needs to be seen the same day, they can either walk into the Counseling Center, email the Counseling Center that they are in crisis, or call the Counseling center at 646-312-2155 during the Counseling Center’s open hours, to be connected to a counselor.

-Outside of office hours, call NYC WELL for free, immediate and confidential support with any mental health or substance use concern.
-NYC WELL is available 24/7 and can provide assistance in over 200 languages.
-Call NYC WELL at 1-888-692-9355, text WELL to 65173 or access the NYC WELL website and chat with a counselor.
+Outside of office hours, call 988 for free, immediate and confidential support with any mental health or substance use concern.
+988 is available 24/7 and can provide assistance in over 200 languages.
+Call 988, text 988 or access the 988/NYC 988 to chat with a counselor.

 CIT (Campus Intervention Team)